 Birthplace: Genoa, Italy

-Captain James Cook, FRS, RN was a British explorer, navigator, cartographer, and captain in the Royal Navy.
-Cook made detailed maps of Newfoundland prior to making three voyages to the Pacific Ocean, during which he achieved the first recorded European contact with the eastern coastline of Australia and the Hawaiian Islands, and the first recorded circumnavigation of New Zealand.
+Captain James Cook (7 November 1728 – 14 February 1779) was a British explorer, navigator, cartographer, and captain in the Royal Navy.
+He made detailed maps of Newfoundland prior to making three voyages to the Pacific Ocean, during which he achieved the first recorded European contact with the eastern coastline of Australia and the Hawaiian Islands, and the first recorded circumnavigation of New Zealand.
 Cook joined the British merchant navy as a teenager and joined the Royal Navy in 1755.
-He saw action in the Seven Years' War, and subsequently surveyed and mapped much of the entrance to the Saint Lawrence River during the siege of Quebec.
-This helped bring Cook to the attention of the Admiralty and Royal Society. ...more on Wikipedia
+He saw action in the Seven Years' War and subsequently surveyed and mapped much of the entrance to the Saint Lawrence River during the siege of Quebec, which brought him to the attention of the Admiralty ...more on Wikipedia

 Marco Polo was a Venetian merchant traveller whose travels are recorded in Livres des merveilles du monde, a book that introduced Europeans to Central Asia and China.
 He learned the mercantile trade from his father and uncle, Niccolò and Maffeo, who travelled through Asia, and met Kublai Khan.
 In 1269, they returned to Venice to meet Marco for the first time.
 The three of them embarked on an epic journey to Asia, returning after 24 years to find Venice at war with Genoa; Marco was imprisoned and dictated his stories to a cellmate.
 He was released in 1299, became a wealthy merchant, married, and had three children.
 He died in 1324 and was buried in the church of San Lorenzo in Venice.
 Marco ...more on Wikipedia